 The role of display and flashing banners is becoming passe, but it is not obsolete.
 Especially in the world of online betting, banners are some of the most powerful conversion tools.

 Usually offering free bets and live odds, sometimes updated in real time, any publisher promoting these offers (especially on sports sites) will receive a commission for every sign up they bring in.

 For insurance and financial products, the role of comparison tables can be a simple way to compare price, duration and what is included in the package.
 This can be a simple table, like Guarantor Loans' comparison chart, with just a few columns and an "apply now" or "see deal" button that is connected to an affiliate link so that when users click on it, they are taken to a page that is tracked.
 You earn a commission if the deal goes through.

 Other affiliate opportunities include adding an API or live form to your website.
 Any inquiries completed on your own site are then sent in real time to your partner.
 While there is some dev work required, this can be a successful way to improve conversions and speed the application process.

-Some tips for affiliate marketing
+Additional tips to succeed at affiliate marketing

 First click or last click?